 Successful destination marketing used to be mostly about innovative, engaging campaigns and selling a destination’s offerings to potential visitors.
 Yet, in times of “overtourism” it is more and more about brand stewardship and active networking internally, close links to the local “host” communities.
 In your view, are destination marketing organizations in Slovenia prepared for this paradigm shift – ready to take on a role of facilitator and brand/destination manager, rather than “just” promoter?

-It think trust is important.
+It thinks trust is important.
 The tourism providers have to understand how important is the DMO for the development.

 Promotion is just part of the things that DMOs have to do, there is more.
 And the providers have to trust the DMOs will do their job and listen to them and follow.